sulfierry/MolecularModeling/README.md

 Each script and input file in this repository is crafted to address specific needs in cheminformatics and molecular dynamics simulations.
 From data extraction and processing in ChEMBL to detailed molecular dynamics protocols and scaffold analysis, this toolkit serves as a comprehensive resource for researchers in the field.

-The `FreeEnergyLandscape` directory introduces a set of tools essential for the analysis of energetic landscapes in molecular dynamics studies.
-By leveraging collective variables, these scripts offer insights into the thermodynamic stability and transition mechanisms of molecular systems, which are critical for understanding biological processes and material properties at the molecular level.

 ### How to use

 Navigate to the desired directory and follow the instructions provided in each script or input file.
 Ensure you have the required dependencies installed, particularly for Python scripts.

-To use the tools in the `FreeEnergyLandscape` directory, ensure you have a Python environment with NumPy and Matplotlib installed.
-Follow the instructions within each script for setting up your analysis.
-The `FreeEnergyLandscape.py` script can be directly executed with appropriate paths to your data files for CV1 and CV2, while `GaussianKDE` class is automatically utilized by the main script if present.

 ---